Immigration updates

 Applying online

-Whether you’re outside of Canada or already in Canada, you must apply online for your study permit through your IRCC secure account.
+All applicants must apply online for their study permit through their IRCC secure account.
 You will have an option to create either a GCKey account or a Sign-in Partner account.

 Both accounts work the same when applying for your study permit.
 However, Sign-In Partner account is available only to those who have a bank account with certain Canadian banking institutions.